ChuankeFu/Academic/content/en/post/Feature-3-overlap_PCA/overlap_genotype.md

 ## Overview

 👦   Breed composition analysis is usually a problem in data analysis.
-In package:`blupADC`, user can solve this problem by applying `genotype_data_check` function.
-In addition, user can  detect the duplication of genomic data easily by applying `genotype_data_check` function.
+In package:`blupADC`, user can solve this problem by applying `geno_check` function.
+In addition, user can  detect the duplication of genomic data easily by applying `geno_check` function.

 ## Example